-So let’s walk through what to do if you want to write your cover letter for an electronic format.
+So let’s walk through how to format your cover letter well for an electronic format like email:

-Unlike a cover letter where your contact details must appear at the top, on an e-note this info should be located below your name in the form of an e-mail signature.
-Make sure at the very least you include your full name, contact number, email, address and a LinkedIn URL.
+Unlike a printed cover letter where your contact details must appear at the top, on a digital version, this info should be located below your name in the form of an email signature.
+Make sure at the very least you include your full name, contact number, email, address, and a LinkedIn URL.

 Reading online is a whole different ballgame than print reading.
 In fact, it is much harder.
 This is in large part due to the fact that our eyes have a tough time digesting dense blocks of text (large paragraphs, long lists of bullets) on a screen.

-To ensure smooth online reading of your e-note, aim for paragraphs that are two to three lines maximum.
+To ensure smooth online reading of your electronic cover letter, aim for paragraphs that are two to three lines maximum.

-Keep this in mind on when you format your resume too, if you expect it to be read in an online format.
+Keep this in mind when you format your resume, too, if you expect it to be read in an online format.